 Inventory Turnover Calculation in Shopify: Formula, Examples & Optimization Tips

-The team was calculating inventory turnover using revenue instead of cost of goods sold (COGS), while also ignoring variant-level performance and seasonal inventory buildup before Black Friday.
+The brand was calculating inventory turnover using revenue instead of COGS, ignoring variant-level performance, and letting seasonal buildup pile up before Black Friday without realizing it.

-After correcting the formula and adjusting reorder points by SKU, the brand reduced excess inventory within two quarters and freed up space for faster-moving products.
+Once they corrected the formula and adjusted reorder points by SKU, they cleared the excess within two quarters.

-Your inventory turnover ratio directly impacts cash flow, storage costs, purchasing decisions, and profit margins.
+Your inventory turnover ratio directly impacts your cash flow, your storage costs, your purchasing decisions, and your margins.

 What is Inventory Turnover Ratio?